-6 Ways to Get the Most Out of Your Christmas Budget
+6 Ways to Maximize Your Christmas Budget

 No matter the size of your gift budget, there are ways to pack more holiday punch into it.
 The person who knows how to properly shop for gifts—and how to save money while doing it—will indeed feel jolly this December.
 Check out our six tips for maximizing your Christmas budget.

 3. Combine your orders.
 To get free standard shipping from a website, you often have to spend a certain amount.
 For example, your Amazon order might need to hit $35 before there’s no charge to send it.
 Make a list (and check it twice) of the items you want to buy, and order them all at once.
-Double-check to make sure each gift counts toward the minimum order amount before you click Proceed to Checkout.

 4. Sell the kids’ outgrown stuff.
 Hop onto a resale or consignment site to sell those Christmas 2014 toys, video games and clothes that your children have outgrown.
 Not only does it boost your 2015 Christmas budget, but it also makes room for all those new gifts they’ll get this year!